One Community Health is committed to helping people live healthier lives through high-quality, comprehensive health services.

-Our team of medical specialists—including physicians, nurse practitioners, physician assistants, dentists, psychiatrists, behavioral and mental health therapists, substance abuse counselors, clinical pharmacists, and nutritionists—want to help you make life choices that will lead to your improved health.
+Our team of medical specialists—including physicians, nurse practitioners, physician assistants, dentists, psychiatrists, behavioral health therapists, substance abuse counselors, clinical pharmacists, and nutritionists—want to help you make life choices that will lead to your improved health.
 We offer a full range of services to meet all your healthcare needs.

 Medication-Assisted Treatment for Opiate Abuse